Nak’azdli Community Vision Plan: Planning for Our Future

 Together, the CVP and Strategic Plan will support future decision-making, help secure funding, align department efforts, and make sure all planning is rooted in Nak’azdli voices and values.

-Our Partners in this Work: BDO
+Our Partners in this Work:

 Jake Fell